hiteshgeek/code_navigator/README.md

 Code Navigator (code-navigator-hiteshgeek) is a Visual Studio Code extension that lets you quickly jump to the next or previous code block (function, class, struct, trait, interface, control flow, etc.) in any programming language using keyboard shortcuts.

+## ✨ Key Feature: End Block Annotation

+- **See exactly which block you navigated to!** When you jump to the end of any code block, a temporary inline annotation appears at the end line, showing:

+  `//end of line_number : content of first line`

+  This annotation stays visible as long as your cursor is at the end of the block, making it easy to identify the block's start and scope at a glance.
+Works for all supported languages!

 ## Highlights

 - **Full PHP AST-based navigation**: Accurate navigation for PHP classes, interfaces, traits, methods, functions, and control flow blocks (if, else if, else, switch, case) using `nikic/php-parser`.